-Solar Energy Collector: A panel or panels, and_other devices or equipment, or any combination thereof, that collect, store, distribute and/or transform solar, radiant energy into electrical, thermal or chemical energy for the purpose of generating electric power or other form of generated energy for use in or associated with a principal land use on the parcel of land on which the solar energy collector is located and, if permitted, for the sale and distribution of excess available electricity to an authorized public utility for distribution to other lands.
+Solar Energy Collector: A panel or panels, and for other devices or equipment, or any combination thereof, that collect, store, distribute and/or transform solar, radiant energy into electrical, thermal or chemical energy for the purpose of generating electric power or other form of generated energy for use in or associated with a principal land use on the parcel of land on which the solar energy collector is located and, if permitted, for the sale and distribution of excess available electricity to an authorized public utility for distribution to other lands.

-- Building-Mounted Solar Energy Collector: A solar energy collector attached to the roof or wall of a building, or which serves as the roof, wall or window or other element, in whole or in part, of a building. - Ground-Mounted Solar Energy Collector: A solar energy collector that is not attached to and is separate from any building on the parcel of land on which the solar energy collector is located. - Commercial Utility-Scale Solar Energy System: A utility large-scale facility of solar energy collectors with the primary purpose of wholesale or retail sales of generated electricity. - Accessory Solar Energy System: A small-scale solar energy system with the primary purpose of generating electricity for the principal use on the site.
+- Building-Mounted Solar Energy Collector: A solar energy collector attached to the roof or wall of a building, or which serves as the roof, wall or window or other element, in whole or in part, of a building. - Ground-Mounted Solar Energy Collector: A solar energy collector that is not attached to and is separate from any building on the parcel of land on which the solar energy collector is located. - 3.
+Commercial Solar Energy System: A utility-scale facility of solar energy collectors with the primary purpose of wholesale or retail sales of generated electricity.
+Commonly referred to as solar farms. - Accessory Solar Energy System: A small-scale solar energy system with the primary purpose of generating electricity for the principal use on the site.